Shanbashir1/Project5/README.md

 + Login, Logout and Register Facility.
 + Admin to create, read, edit and delete Products.
 + Users to create, read, edit and delete reviews.
-+ Login and Logout Facilities.
 + Create feedback via the Contact Us Page.
 + About Us page.
 + User to view blogs and able to like blogs.
-+ User to create comments, and function to delte comments.
++ User to create comments, and function to delete comments.
 + User to be able to like comments.

 <img src="docs/readme-images/am-i-responsive.png" alt = "Prestige|Watches" style="height: 400px; width: 100%;">